tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/http_sessions.md

 ---
 id: http_sessions
-title: Client sessions over HTTP
+title: Create client sessions over HTTP
-description:
+description: Want to know how to create a session when using the ClickHouse HTTP endpoint?
+Here's how to use the session_id parameter with ClickHouse.
 tags:
   - beginner
   - getting-started